Story Musgrave: NASA

 Musgrave was selected as a scientist-astronaut by NASA in August 1967 as a member of NASA Astronaut Group 6.
 After completing flight and academic training, he worked on the design and development of the Skylab Program.
 In 1973, he was the backup Science Pilot for Skylab 2, becoming the first Group 6 astronaut to receive a potential flight assignment.

 Musgrave participated in the design and development of all Space Shuttle extra-vehicular activity equipment, including spacesuits, life support systems, airlocks and Manned Maneuvering Units.
 From 1979 to 1982, and 1983 to 1984, he was assigned as a test and verification pilot in the Shuttle Avionics Integration Laboratory at JSC.

 Musgrave served as a CAPCOM for the second and third Skylab missions, STS-31, STS-35, STS-36, STS-38 and STS-41.
 He was a mission specialist on STS-6 (1983), STS-51-F/Spacelab-2 (1985), STS-33 (1989), STS-44 (1991), and STS-80 (1996); and the payload commander on STS-61 (1993).

 A veteran of six space flights, Musgrave has spent a total of 1,281 hours, 59 minutes, 22 seconds on space missions, including nearly 27 hours of EVA.

 Musgrave is the only astronaut to have flown on all five Space Shuttles.
 Prior to John Glenn's return to space in 1998, Musgrave held the record for the oldest person in orbit at age 61.

-He retired from NASA in 1997.
+He retired from NASA in 1997, after 30 years as an astronaut.

 Spaceflight experience

 STS-6

 He first flew on STS-6, which launched from the Kennedy Space Center, on April 4, 1983, and landed at Edwards Air Force Base in California, on April 9, 1983.
 During this maiden voyage of Space Shuttle Challenger, the crew performed the first Shuttle deployment of an IUS/TDRS satellite, and Musgrave and Don Peterson conducted the first Space Shuttle extra-vehicular activity (EVA) to test the new space suits and construction and repair devices and procedures.
+On this mission Musgrave became the first astronaut to do a spacewalk from a Space Shuttle.
 Mission duration was 5 days, 23 minutes, 42 seconds.